ProgrammerAL/Presentations-2023/boston-code-camp-35/practical-pulumi/example-apps/InfraShared/Pulumi.README.md

-Here are some Endpoints:
+Here are some Outputs:
-  - Function Endpoint: ${outputs.FunctionHttpsEndpoint}
+  - AzureSharedResourceGroupName: ${outputs.AzureSharedResourceGroupName}
-  - Public Storage Endpoint: ${outputs.PublicStorageEndpoint}
+  - AppConfigResourceName: ${outputs.AppConfigResourceName}